-Pet owners can organise the flights themselves and report at the animal cargo reception areas dropping off their pet and picking up at the destination or pet owners can use the regulated air partner transportation services that pick up the pet from your home and deliver your pet directly to the forwarding address after the flight.
+Pet owners can organise the flights themselves and report at the animal cargo reception areas dropping off their pet and picking it up at the destination or pet owners can use the regulated air partner transportation services that pick up the pet from your home and deliver your pet directly to the forwarding address after the flight.

 Forward planning is key ensuring that all paperwork and regulations are conformed to including the crate being used for transportation.

-Government-approved DEFRA checked UK commercial airports with approved pet handling veterinary centres are currently Heathrow, Gatwick, Manchester, Glasgow, Edinburgh, Doncaster, Sheffield and Bristol.
+Government-approved DEFRA checked UK commercial airports with approved pet handling veterinary centres are currently Heathrow, Gatwick, Manchester, Glasgow, Edinburgh, Doncaster, Sheffield, and Bristol.
 You can drop off your pet at their special handling centres before your flight check-in and pick up your pet when you arrive at your UK destination.

 However, there is a limited service where most air services will only carry pets across the UK on very selected flights in the cargo hold and this may not be convenient to your air travel plans.

-Generally, there is a requirement that your pet, kitten or puppy must be at least 10 weeks old.
+Generally, there is a requirement that your pet, kitten, or puppy must be at least 10 weeks old.

-The golden rule is to read through the various airline pet handling website pages and try some quotes which are easily accessible of the air transportation partners that offer the pick up from home service to make the best-informed decisions for the comfort of your pet.
+The golden rule is to read through the various airline pet handling website pages and try some quotes which are easily accessible by the air transportation partners that offer the pick up from home service to make the best-informed decisions for the comfort of your pet.

 Tips Preparing Your Pet For Flying